cube-drone/rt0/players-guide/src/player/skill_checks.md

 The GM is free to interpret "close successes" or "close failures" as the player narrowly succeeding or failing, if they want.
 They also _don't have to_, if it doesn't make sense for the check.

-### Interpreted Success/Failure

 If the GM is able to, they're also encouraged to tie the drawn Tarot card's meaning to the result in some way.

+For example:
-For example: if the player draws a Chariot and succeeds, outline that the task was difficult but it was possible thanks to the player's perserverance.
-If they draw a Magician and succeed, then the task was technically difficult but possible thanks to the player's skill.
-If they draw a Seven of Swords, and fail, it was because they got too greedy and snatched defeat from the jaws of victory.
-If they draw a Nine of Swords, and fail, it was because they were sad that they bought too many swords.
+* if the player draws a Chariot and succeeds, outline that the task was difficult but it was possible thanks to help from the player's allies.
+* If they draw a Magician and succeed, then the task was technically difficult but possible thanks to the player's skill and perserverance.
+* If they draw a Seven of Swords, and fail, it was because they got too greedy and snatched defeat from the jaws of victory.
+* If they draw a Nine of Swords, and fail, it was because they panicked.

 ### Happenstance
 When a Critical Success or Critical Failure is triggered by The Fool or the Wheel of Fortune: